 The Park Danforth is a senior living community in Portland, Maine.
 I serve on their Board of Trustees (2022-present).
-The PD offers independent and assisted living options in a small "urban oasis" by the University of New England (UNE) and various commercial properties.
+The PD offers independent and assisted living options in a small "urban oasis" by the University of New England and various commercial properties.

 “I graduated from hospice care three years ago.
 They took me off my medications, and I got better!
 That’s when Peter and I moved into The Park Danforth.
 We love it here.”